Our favorite mushroom polenta casserole topped with lots of cheese. Served with a garlic yogurt sauce.

 - 250 g/ 9 oz/ 1 cup Greek yogurt

-- salt and pepper
+- fine sea salt and pepper

-Line a shallow rectangular casserole dish of approximately 21x32 cm/ 8x13 inch with baking paper.
+- Line a shallow rectangular casserole dish of approximately 21x32 cm/ 8x13 inch with baking paper.

-Bring the water to a soft simmer, add the salt, stir well to dissolve it and then slowly add the polenta while stirring or whisking continuously.
+- Bring the water to a soft simmer, add the salt, stir well to dissolve it, and then slowly add the polenta while stirring or whisking continuously.
 Cover and let cook on very low heat, stirring with a wooden spoon from time to time, according to the packet's instructions.

 - When the polenta is ready pour into the prepared dish.
 Level nicely and leave it to cool.

-When the polenta is cool preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- When the polenta is cool preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

 - Melt the butter in a large pan and fry the mushrooms and the sage for about 3-4 minutes, until golden.
 Season well with salt and pepper.

-Pour the contents of the pan, juices included, over the cold polenta.
+- Pour the contents of the pan, juices included, over the cold polenta.
 Spread evenly and top with the grated cheese.
 Dot with the extra teaspoon butter and bake for about 20 minutes or until the cheese is melted and golden.

-Serve the polenta casserole immediately with the yogurt sauce and a green salad.
+- Serve the polenta casserole immediately with the yogurt sauce and a green salad.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of the dish